w3c/wai-tutorials/source/page-structure/regions.html.erb.md

 technologies: HTML5, WAI-ARIA
 ---

-People need to be able to identify page sections to navigate documents.
+People need to be able to identify page regions to navigate documents.
 Usually documents include one or more navigations, main content, headers, and footers.
 More important parts of a page, such as navigation, should be marked up on every website.

-This tutorial shows how to use HTML5 elements to mark up such sections and convey the meaning to users and assistive technologies.
+This tutorial shows how to use HTML5 elements to mark up such regions and convey the meaning to users and assistive technologies.
 Such elements leverage the browser accessibility API by using default WAI-ARIA roles.
 See [accessibility support information](#accesssupport).

-## Overall page sections
+## Overall page regions

-Certain sections on web pages define the overall layout and structure.
+Certain regions on web pages define the overall layout and structure.
 They   are usually the same on every web page of a web site.
-Other sections are used to structure the content of the individual page.
+Other regions are used to structure the content of the individual page.

-Some sections can only be used once, for example `<main>` or the page header.
-Other sections, like navigations, can be used multiple times.
+Some regions can only be used once, for example `<main>` or the page header.
+Others, like navigations, can be used multiple times.
 In this case add a label using either `aria-label` or `aria-labelledby`.

 ### Page header
 {:.ex}

-Most websites have a section that contains the website logo and other information, such as search or navigation options.
-That section is usually on the top of the page.
+Most websites have a regiaon that contains the website logo and other information, such as search or navigation options.
+That region is usually on the top of the page.

 The main page header is identified by using the `<header>` element which by default has the WAI-ARIA role `banner` if not used inside of `<article>` or `<section>` elements.
 See [note on scope](#scope).